This is the multi-page printable view of this section. Click here to print.

 The following node chaos scenarios are supported:

-1. node_start_scenario: Scenario to stop the node instance.
+1. node_start_scenario: Scenario to start the node instance.

 2. node_stop_scenario: Scenario to stop the node instance.